Born Lucky (TV series)

-Born Lucky is an American television series in which contestants earned mall money and prizes.
-It was hosted by Bob Goen and announced by Jonathan Coleman.
-Four contestants competed in a stunt game show taped at various shopping malls for a chance at $2,000 to shop at that mall.
+Born Lucky is an American television game show.
+It was hosted by Bob Goen, with Jonathan Coleman announcing.
+Four contestants competed in stunts at various shopping malls for a chance to win $2,000 to spend at that mall.
 The first week's shows of Born Lucky were taped at the Glendale Galleria in California.

 The show aired on Lifetime from October 5, 1992, to April 2, 1993.
 After the last episode aired, the show went into reruns on the same network from July 5 to December 31, 1993.
 For a brief period in 2000, PAX TV aired reruns of this series.

 The show was loosely based on a 1989 British game show of the same name hosted by Jeremy Beadle.